Code-Institute-Submissions/majkenskitchen/README.md

     - Upon arrival at the website, there is a clear message with a call to action button encouraging the customer to reserve a table.

 ### Further Testing

+- The browsers Google Chrome, Mozilla Firefox, Microsoft Edge, Microsoft Internet Explorer 11 and Safari were used to test the website.
+- Tests have been performed on a laptop, a laptop with a larger screen connected and various smartphones including both Android and iPhone devices.
+- Friends and family members used their laptops and smartphones to test the website for bugs and other issues.
+- Tests to ensure the website's responsiveness were carried out continuously during the development work.
+- [WebAIM](https://webaim.org/resources/contrastchecker/) was used to check the contrast ratio of the colours used in the project.

+### Known Bugs

+#### Unsolved

+- When using Internet Explorer 11 the footer is pushed up and is not sticky at the bottom anymore.
+The [bug](https://philipwalton.com/articles/normalizing-cross-browser-flexbox-bugs/) is a combination of issues with the IE11 flexbox implementation and the min-height property of the flex container.
+A suggestion on how to solve this bug is to use a browser detector and use height instead of min-height for IE11.

 ## Credits